 I had also passed by this restaurant with quite a peculiar name several times but never stopped in until I was out with my laptop and needed to stop somewhere for lunch.
 It was a must before continuing on to the café where I was going to meet a friend and iced tea wasn’t going to hold me over!
 I don’t know where they got the inspiration for their restaurant’s name but I have a theory.
 It’s quite plausible that restaurants with US state or city names could come from a personal experience an owner has had in said city or state…or maybe one of their customers came in and told them they were from somewhere like Illinois, for example.
 Or it’s highly likely that the owners feel like they sound cool by using a US location or English in their restaurant or shop’s name.
 I would love to find out the answer!

 Once you decide on your sandwich, you’ll then tell them which bread with nine different types of bread to choose from.
 They have regular soft drinks, water, and freshly made juices to drink.
 And different American side dishes ranging from coleslaw to mac and cheese or steak fries, among many others.
-Plus, they have about a dozen different sauces to choose from which if you’ve noticed about Spanish cuisine, there aren’t very many sauces used in it (and olive oil is considered to be a dressing or a sauce).
+Plus, they have about a dozen different sauces to choose from and if you’ve noticed about Spanish cuisine, there aren’t very many sauces used in it (and olive oil is considered to be a dressing, a dipping sauce or garnish).
 That’s definitely a huge perk when it comes to adding a little bit of kick to your side dish or sandwich itself.

 Calle de Carlos Maurrás, 4